chetanbg1/cbgwork1/README.md

       			thread safe
 	 		increase size by doubling the array size
 	       --> Stack
-	       --> CopyonWriteArrayListList
+	       --> CopyonWriteArrayList
-			cpoy on write means that whenever a write operation like adding or removing an element, instead of directly modifying the existing list a new copy of the list is created and the modification is applied on that copy.
-This ensures that other thread reading the list while its being modified are unaffected. read operation - fast and direct, since they happn on a stable list without interference from modification write operation - A new copy of the list is created for every modification. the reference to list is then updated so that subsequent reads use this new list.
+			copy on write means that whenever a write operation like adding or removing an element, instead of directly modifying the existing list a new copy of the list is created and the modification is applied on that copy.
+This ensures that other thread reading the list while its being modified are unaffected. read operation - fast and direct, since they happen on a stable list without interference from modification write operation - A new copy of the list is created for every modification. the reference to list is then updated so that subsequent reads use this new list.